 Drop the portside anchor, bring us around hard!”
 I heard and felt the anchor let go even as the cannon began to go off.
 In the first flashes, I saw the serpent slithering through the sea, and other cannons took their bearings from that glimpse.

 By God, it was big.
 They said they were as big as a ship of the line sometimes, but this, this was ridiculous.
-The roar of it sundered the air as it dove for us.
-I heard the anchor’s chain draw taut as we slid down the crest of a wave.
+Its roar sundered the air as it dove for us, almost drowning out the sound of the anchor chain drawing taut.
 The ship slewed around as the ocean dragged us against the chain.
-The ship’s timbers groaned and whined as the sea tried to rip her in half, and the dragon passed by in the dark, his pounce ruined by the unexpected maneuver.
+Her timbers groaned and whined as the sea tried to rip her in half, and the dragon passed by in the dark, his pounce ruined by the unexpected maneuver.
 “Loose the anchor!
 Loose it!”

-I was sure she was going to tear herself apart before they cut us loose.
+I was sure she was going to tear herself apart before we could get loose, the wood moaning as if it were in pain.
 Stroking the wood, I begged her to hold together.
-“Just a second longer, girl, just a–” The ship bucked, the deck rising to meet me, pain flaring from a broken nose.
+“Just a second longer, girl, just a–” The ship bucked as the anchor came loose, the deck rising to meet me, pain flaring from a broken nose.
 I pawed at the ground for my glasses, desperate.
 “Where is it!
 Somebody find it!
 Somebody get me bearings on that damned dragon!”

 I found the frames of my glasses, and put them on, struggling to my feet.
 They were bent out of shape, one lens cracked, the other gone, and with a twist, I broke off the arm that could no longer reach my left ear.
 My blood had already seeped into the cracked lens, drawing a red line across my vision.
 “Watch commander, find me my damn dragon!”